Kino Indonesia: History

-In September 2014, Kinocare Era Kosmetindo changed its name to Kino Indonesia as part of corporate restructuring whlist became the holding company.
+In September 2014, Kinocare Era Kosmetindo changed its name to Kino Indonesia as part of corporate restructuring whilst becominh the holding company.
 On 11 December 2015, Kino listed its shares on the Indonesia Stock Exchange through an initial public offering at the price of Rp 3.800 per share, after being planned since September 2011.

 In May 2016, Kino entered the herbal medication industry through an acquisition of Surya Herbal, the owner of Dua Putri Dewi brand, for Rp 29 billion.

 In August 2016, Kino expanded its cosmetic business segment, with the acquisition of the Ristra Group at 80% majority stake for Rp 80 billion.
 Sanusi stated that the reason of Kino to acquire Ristra is that the brand implemented the rare dermatology concept which never did by its competitors before, called as "cosmeceutical and evidence based safe cosmetic", and the brand still has a great value and heritage for its consumers.
 As part of the acquisition, Kino also gain the control of the 12 House of Ristra clinics and seven Ristra Care Center outlets.

 In November 2017, Kino established the relationship with Thai beverage company Malee Group, in order to sell the Malee-branded products in Indonesia.
 The companies formed three joint ventures, such as Kino Malee Indonesia, Malee Kino Company Limited and Kino Malee Trading.
 However, the two former companies were liquidated in June 2020 due to ingredient limitations, while Kino Malee Trading continued to operate today.